 A Turkish Delight Cake Inspired by The Chronicles of Narnia

-Why Turkish Delight
+Why Turkish Delight?

 As you guys know, I like to keep my recipe backstories short and sweet so here we go.
 I’m sure like a lot of Americans, my first exposure to Turkish Delight was from the book and movie series The Chronicles of Narnia.
 I read the book during a summer program I attended around 10 or 11 years old.
 After we read the book ( and watched the movie) we did research on the history of Turkish Delight!
 The instructor brought in pre-made Turkish Delight to try while we attempted to make our own.